Reeman-30/chatbot-waris/README.md

 ### Frontend

 1. Clone this repo
-2. Install node_modules by typing or copy this line
+2. Install `node_modules` by typing or copy this line below

 ```
 npm install